nolanlawson/css-talk-2022/markdown.md

 As it turns out, it does, and I have a [repro](http://bl.ocks.org/nolanlawson/raw/3139d2e2d609531e1ca55b6542ef9705/) that reproduces this in all 3 engines.
 (See also [Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=997274).)

-This can be a big problem because some people like to use rAF to measure stuff, or check the layout of the page, so they may be calling rAF on every frame.
+This can be a big problem because some people like to use rAF to measure stuff, or check the status of the page, so they may be calling rAF on every frame.
 If you do this, then you may end up just paying constant style calculation costs and causing a battery drain on your page.

-And by the way, you might write a rAF timer with no problem, and then someone adds a certain CSS rule that happens to trigger hte browser to decide it needs to invalidate on every rAF, so this can be really tricky to debug.

 ---